ryanhayame/Quizzical-Trivia-Game/README.md

 # Quizzical-Trivia-Game
-## A trivia web application created with HTML, CSS, JavaScript, and React
+## A trivia web application displaying and scoring 5 random questions from the Open Trivia Database API.

 ## Features:
-- Use useState to create variables, mutate them, and let variables reactively change on web page
+- Dynamic page and button styling when user interacts with page or submits page
-- Use of useEffect to pull data from Open Trivia Database API
+- Questions from the Open Trivia Database API
-- Dynamic styling depending on component state

 ## Screenshots
 #### Main Menu